elliot-hicks/RL_Maze_Solver/README.md

         return batch
 ```
 There is also an ```python update_values``` function which rewrites the rewards column of the experience buffer for the
 last N steps, where N is the length of the last episode.
+Notably, operator overloading was introduced for the
+ExperienceBuffer, this greatly improved the readability of the code I didnt have to write
+agent.replay_buffer.memory_buffer[index].

 ## ```EliteExperienceBuffer```:
 In order to improve training of the CNN, many training regimens employ an 'elite buffer', a buffer of transitons/experiences